A mechanical characterization of constant mean curvature surfaces: Proof of the main result

 In particular, for $t=0$, we may substitute equations \eqref{eq:kappaN} and \eqref{eq:tauG} into \eqref{eq:speed}.
 This gives

 Expanding the squares and using the Pythagorean identity, we obtain

 which we rewrite as

-Since $\cos^2$ is $\pi$-periodic, this equation implies that if the initial speed is the same for more than four values of $\theta$, then it does not depend on $\theta$.
-Moreover, the latter condition occurs if and only if
+Since $\cos^2\theta =k$ has at most four solutions on $[0,2\pi]$ and $\ell(\theta)=\ell(\theta+\pi)$, equation~\eqref{eq:speed2} shows that if the initial speed is the same for at least three pairwise nonparallel directions, then it must be independent of $\theta$.
+Moreover, this occurs if and only if

-i.e., when either $p$ is umbilic or $r=1/h$, which is the desired conclusion. \end{proof}
+that is, either $p$ is umbilic or $r=1/h$, which is the desired conclusion. \end{proof}

 \begin{proof}[Proof of Corollary~\textup{\ref{COR:ConstSpeed}}] By equation~\eqref{eq:speed}, it is clear that planes and spheres are examples.
-We may therefore assume that $S$ is free of umbilics in a neighborhood $U$ of $p$.
-Then both the principal curvatures $\kappa_1>\kappa_2$ and principal directions $e_1,e_2$ depend continuously on $p \in U$; see \cite{singley1975}.
+A circular cylinder of radius $R$, oriented inward, has principal curvatures $1/R$ and $0$; taking $r=2R$, equation~\eqref{eq:speed2} gives $\ell(\theta)=1$, so circular cylinders are examples as well.